 The words of the host to the company

 ‘My lords and ladies, everybody,’ he cried.
 ‘I warn you all, more than a quarter of the day has already passed.
 For the love of God and Saint John!
-Let's not lose any more time than we need to.
-Time escapes from us while we sleep, and while we waste the daylight hours, like a river that cannot flow backwards as it runs from the mountains down onto the plain.
-Well might Seneca have valued time more highly than a chestful of gold.
-"Lost possessions can be recovered," he said, "but lost time is gone forever."
+Let’s not lose any more time than we need to!
+Time escapes from us while we sleep, like a river that cannot flow backwards as it runs from the mountains down onto the plain.
+It’s the same for the daylight hours as well!
+Seneca valued time more highly than a chestful of gold.
+“Lost possessions can be recovered,” he said, “but lost time is gone forever.”
 Other philosophers have said the same.
-Time cannot be retrieved, any more than can Malin’s virginity, which she lost when Alan jumped into her bed that night, in the tale that the reeve told us.
+Time cannot be retrieved, any more than can Malin’s virginity, which she lost when Alan jumped into bed with her, in the tale that the reeve told us.
 So let’s not languish in idleness.

-'Sir Man of Law, may heaven be yours, but will you tell us a tale, as our contract demands?
+‘Sir Man of Law, may heaven be yours, but will you tell us a tale?
+Our contract demands that you shall.
 Consider yourself to have been summoned, at your own consent and with your full agreement, to stand before us in respect of this case and to submit your story to my sole judgement.
 Do as you have promised and try to acquit yourself as best you can, then you will have fulfilled your obligation at least.’

-'But nonetheless, I cannot think of any good tales, except for those old stories that Geoffrey Chaucer over there has already told in such broken English as he can muster, despite his shortcomings and inadequacies at rhyme and metre.
-If he hasn’t retold them in one book, my dear friend, he's done so in another, as everybody knows.
-He’s told more ancient stories about lovers than has the Roman poet Ovid, and why should I repeat any of them?
+‘But nonetheless, I cannot think of any good tales, except for some old stories that Geoffrey Chaucer over there has already told, in such broken English as he seems to be able to muster despite his shortcomings and inadequacies at rhyme and metre.
+If he hasn’t retold them in one book, my dear friend, he’s done so in another, as everybody knows.
+He’s told more ancient stories about lovers than the Roman poet Ovid, and why should I bother to repeat any of them here?

-'In his youth, Geoffrey told Ovid's tale of Ceyx and Alcyone in English and since then he hasn’t stopped!
-He hasn't left a single tale of noble wives untold, nor of blameless lovers.
-If anyone seeks out the pile of stories he calls The Legend of Cupid’s Saints or the Legend of Good Women, they will find the deep wounds of Lucricia and of Thisbe of Babylon, the agony of Dido who fell on a sword because of Aeneas, Phyllis turned into a tree for her love of Demophon, the complaints of Deianira, Hermione, Ariadne and Hypsipyle, the lonely isle in the middle of the ocean, Leander drowned for his Hero, the tears of Helen and the sorrow of Briseis and of Laodamia.
+‘In his youth, Geoffrey told Ovid’s tale of Ceyx and Alcyone in English and since then he hasn’t stopped!
+He hasn’t left a single tale of noble wives untold, nor of blameless lovers, and if anyone seeks out the pile of stories that he calls the Legend of Cupid’s Saints or the Legend of Good Women, they will find the deep wounds of Lucricia and of Thisbe of Babylon, the agony of Dido who fell on a sword because of Aeneas, Phyllis turned into a tree for her love of Demophon, the complaints of Deianira, Hermione, Ariadne and Hypsipyle, the lonely isle in the middle of the ocean, Leander drowned for his goddess lover Hero, the tears of Helen and the sorrow of Briseis and of Laodamia.
 Also, the cruelty of you, Queen Medea, your little children hanging by their necks because their father Jason was so unfaithful.
 Oh Hypermnestra, Alcesis and Penelope!
 He has praised your loyalty and integrity to the rafters!

 'He hasn’t written about Canace who had sex with her own brother – a plague on such stories – or how the cursed King Antiochus, in Apollonius of Tyre, robbed his own daughter of her virginity, which is a horrible thing to have to read about.
 Geoffrey is full of good sense in this regard.
 He's never spoken of such abominations in any of his works (and neither will I, if I can help it).

-'So what story shall I tell you?
-I would hate to be compared to those false Muses called the Pierides – in Ovid’s Metamorphoses, do you know the ones I mean? – the ones who were turned into magpies.
-But never mind, I don’t care; even if I come a poor second to Geoffrey, I shall speak in prose and let him make up the rhymes afterwards.’
+‘So what story shall I tell you?
+I would hate to be compared to those false Muses called the Pierides in Ovid’s Metamorphoses – do you know the ones I mean? – the ones who were turned into magpies.
+But never mind, I don’t care if I come a poor second to Geoffrey; I shall speak in prose and let him make up the rhymes afterwards.’